AStoychev/fly_shop/README.md

 - And after that start the project with command: `npm start`

 I manage to do about 95% of the task.
 In my opinion :).
 I suppose I can refactor some of code if I use a context provider or a state management tool.
-The application has been tested on the following browsers: Google Chrome, Firefox, Edge
+The application has been tested on the following browsers: Google Chrome, Firefox, Edge.

 **Unfulfilled:**